dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 In .NET MAUI, drag gesture recognition is provided by the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> class.
 This class defines the following properties:

-- `Command`, of type `ICommand`, which is executed when a swipe gesture is recognized.
+- <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Command>, of type `ICommand`, which is executed when a swipe gesture is recognized.
-- `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.
+- <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.CommandParameter>, of type `object`, which is the parameter that's passed to the `Command`.
 - <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction>, of type <xref:Microsoft.Maui.SwipeDirection>, which defines the direction
 - <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Threshold>, of type `uint`, which represents the minimum swipe distance that must be achieved for a swipe to be recognized, in device-independent units.
 The default value of this property is 100, which means that any swipes that are less than 100 device-independent units will be ignored.